-- Failure by parents or carers to meet the basic essential needs e.g., adequate food, clothes, warmth, hygiene and medical care. - A child seen to be listless, apathetic and irresponsive with no apparent medical cause. - Failure of child to grow within normal expected pattern, with accompanying weight loss. - Child thrives away from home environment. - Child frequently absent from school - Child left with adults who are intoxicated or violent.
+- Failure by homestay hosts to meet the basic essential needs e.g. adequate food, warmth, hygiene and medical care - A child seen to be listless, apathetic and irresponsive with no apparent medical cause - Failure of child to grow within normal expected pattern, with accompanying weight loss

+- Child frequently absent from school

+- Child left with adults who are intoxicated or violent

-Child abandoned or left alone for excessive periods.
+- Child left alone for excessive periods

-Child Sexual Exploitation (CSE)
+Child Sexuel Exploitation (CSE)

-The following list of indicators is not exhaustive or definitive but it does highlight common signs which can assist professionals in identifying children or young people who may be victims of sexual exploitation.
+The following list of indicators is not exhaustive or definitive, but it does highlight common signs which can assist professionals in identifying children or young people who may be victims of sexual exploitation.